Precific/qemu-cppc/README.md

 - To add the QEMU command-line to the libvirt XML, change the root domain XML node to `<domain xmlns:qemu="http://libvirt.org/schemas/domain/qemu/1.0" type="kvm">`, add a `
   <qemu:commandline>` node inside (if missing) and finally paste the script output into it.

-- Windows 10 only: Add `-cpu hv-cppc-stub=on` to the QEMU command line, or add the `hv-cppc-stub=on` feature to the existing `-cpu` option.
+- Windows 10 only (QEMU 10.0 patch and newer only): Add `-cpu hv-cppc-stub=on` to the QEMU command line, or add the `hv-cppc-stub=on` feature to the existing `-cpu` option.
   As libvirt XML:
   ```xml
   <qemu:arg value="-cpu"/> <qemu:arg value="hv-cppc-stub=on"/>